mbed-ce-libraries-examples/.github/profile/README.md

  # Mbed Comunity Edition - Libraries & Examples
- This organization was created in context of [MbedCE organization](https://github.com/mbed-ce)
+ This organization was created in context of [MbedCE organization](https://github.com/mbed-ce) and its purpose is separete repos for Libraries and their Examples.

+ //TODO some info about rules

 <!--